org-cloudbees-dragan/traditional-ha/README.md

 ## TODO and next steps

 - Use {DOCKER_IP} and Controller/Cjoc sub path in ha_proxy, remove the vnc ubuntu image
+- Verify to introduce NFS
+- Enable SSL on HAPRoxy (Lets-encrypt or self-signed certs?)
 - Agents: Creating agent key pair in up.sh
 - Fill the public part automatically in docker compose template (with envsubst in up.sh)
 - Casc: Add configuration as code to simplify the setup and plugin installation